amitos80/portfolio/src/markdown/about-me.md

 id: "about-me"
 ---

 Hey there!

-I'm Amit Friedberg, I've been a developer for the past 9 Years.
-I've been a full stack web developer in the music, adtech, fintech industries and as a freelancer ([download cv](https://drive.google.com/file/d/1McYuhNhlSOBw24FOuQFRfaM3s4qT-1qD)).
+Hi, I'm Amit Friedberg.
+Welcome to my portfolio website!
+As a dynamic and innovative full-stack web developer for the past 11 years, I am dedicated to providing top-notch web product development services to ambitious startup companies in the software industry.
+With a passion for crafting cutting-edge digital experiences, I strive to transform ideas into reality through seamless code and intuitive user interfaces.
+Explore my diverse projects and discover how my technical expertise and creative flair can elevate your business to new heights.
-As a developer I always try to come up with the most simple and elegant solution according to the constraints and requirements.
+I'm Skilled in JS, React, Vue, Styled Components, Nodejs, PostgreSQL, TypeScript, Webpack, mondoDb, Software Architecture, Atomic Design Methodology, TailWind/ChakraUI and more with every day.
-I'm Skilled in JS, React, Vue, Styled Components, Nodejs, Webpack, mondoDb, Software Architecture, Atomic Design Methodology.
+Let's collaborate and build the future together!